-In cooperative classrooms, the lecturing/listening/note-taking process may not disappear entirely, but it lives alongside other processes that are based in students’ discussion and active work with the course material.
-Regardless of the specific approach taken or how much of the lecture-based course is replaced, the goal is the same: to shift learning from a teacher-centered to a student-centered model.
-So what does a cooperative or collaborative classroom look like?
-Collaboration stations should be large enough for 5-6 students, and these students should have the ability to face each other (i.e. circle or face-to-face).
-A place where there are minimal distractions would be ideal.
-Keep scrolling to view some visual solutions!
+In collaborative classrooms, individualized learning skills like lecturing, listening, note-taking, and assessment may not disappear entirely, but live alongside other processes that are based in students’ discussion and active work with the course material.
+Regardless of the specific approach or how much of the lecture-based course is replaced, the goal is the same: to shift learning from a teacher-centered to a student-centered model.
+So, what does a collaborative classroom look like?
+Teams of 2, 3, 4, 5, 6, and 8 can function effectively as long as students have the ability to interact face-to-face with minimal distractions.

 Collaborative learning is an educational approach to teaching and learning that involves groups of students working together to solve a problem, complete a task, or create a product.
 Students with different levels of ability use a variety of learning activities to improve their understanding of a subject.
 Each member is not only responsible for learning what is taught but also for helping their peers learn.